stakater/developer-handbook/content/git/tbd.md

 # What is TBD?
 ---

-In trunk-based development (TBD), developers always check into one branch, typically the master branch also called the “mainline” or “trunk”.
-You almost never create long-lived branches and as developer, check in as frequently as possible to the master — at least few times a day.
+In trunk-based development (TBD), developers always check into one branch, typically the primary branch also called the `mainline` or `trunk`.
+You almost never create long-lived branches and as developer, check in as frequently as possible to the primary branch — at least few times a day.

 With everyone working out of the same branch, TBD increases visibility into what everyone is doing, increases collaboration and reduces duplicate effort.